How to Get Cash From a Credit Card

-Due to fees and interest, a cash advance can be costly.
+Due to fees and interest, a credit card cash advance can be costly.

 A cash advance is a short-term loan that increases the percentage of available credit you’re using, which can impact your credit score.

-While credit cards are widely accepted, you may still find yourself in a bind for cash.
+While credit cards are widely accepted, you may still find yourself in a bind for cash at times.
 A cash advance lets you use your credit card to withdraw cash at a bank, ATM, credit union, or sometimes by using checks.
 Essentially, you’re borrowing cash against your credit line instead of using your credit card to make a purchase.

 However, there are differences between a cash advance and a credit card purchase.
 Here are some crucial points to consider when weighing whether to take a cash advance.

 What’s a cash advance on a credit card?